rwilson4/unit_parser/README.md

 quantities, like "5 feet" or "88 miles_per_hour".
 It can also be used for converting between compatible units.

-There is really only one "public" function: convert, which is really used for parsing program inputs.
+There is only one "public" function: convert, which is actually used for parsing program inputs.
 For example, suppose there is an input (e.g. from a JSON) representing how much volume of water is to be used in a recipe.
 The user is free to specify the input in whatever